 Checking for Ripeness in Watermelon

 Check if the watermelon is ripe by employing the practical “thud” test: raise the fruit to your ear, and give a vigorous tap.
-The best of watermelons have a thudding sound to indicate juicy, dense flesh.
+The best of watermelons have a thudding, hollow sound to indicate juicy, dense flesh.
 Always pair the “thud” tap with its heaviness—the best watermelons should feel heavy for their size.
-Heavy fruits signal water-rich flesh as opposed to unappealing stringy, dessicated innards.
+Heavy fruits signal water-rich flesh as opposed to unappealing stringy, desiccated innards.

 Ripe watermelons vary in exterior colors, but all should have a lustrous sheen.
-The fruit should be firm and have no large indentations.
-A few scratches marring the watermelon is acceptable, but bruises and pock marks are not.
+The fruit should be firm with no obvious, large indentations.
+A few scratches marring the watermelon are acceptable, but bruises and pock marks are not.

-Check the bottom of the fruit: Most watermelons have a discolored “ground spot” indicating where it rested in the soil before picking.
-The best fruits have a creamy yellow color—if it’s white, the fruit may have been prematurely cut from the vine.
+Check the bottom of the fruit: Most watermelons have a discolored “ground spot,” which indicates where it rested in the soil before picking.
+The best fruits have a creamy yellow color—if it’s white, the fruit may have been cut prematurely from the vine.

 Watermelons may also undergo the “stem test.”
 Find the small circle near the end of the fruit where it’s been snipped from the vine.
 If it’s brownish in color, it’s ripe.
 If it’s green, consider passing on the fruit.